Bloody Hammers

-Bloody Hammers is an American hard rock band, founded in 2010 by Anders Manga in Transylvania County, North Carolina, United States.
+Bloody Hammers is an American heavy metal band, founded in 2010 by Anders Manga in Transylvania County, North Carolina, United States.
 Manga is the primary producer, singer, songwriter, and instrumentalist.
-Bloody Hammers' music straddles a range of genres including heavy metal, gothic rock, doom metal, and psychedelic rock.
-The touring band features a revolving lineup with Manga and keyboardist Devallia being the only permanent live members.
-Devallia also contributes keyboard parts to recordings and is sometimes credited as a co-producer.
+Known for combining heavy riff-driven Gothic-doom with horror-themed lyrics, the band’s core lineup consists of Manga and his wife, keyboardist Devallia.
+Since its inception, the band has released seven studio albums and developed a dedicated international cult following, particularly within the heavy metal and horror music communities.